 I love reading history books.
 I never get tired of reading it regardless of what country or regime it is.
-For me, the reason that I love to read the history book especially Cambodian history book is to figure out what Khmer ancestors did in the past that made us become who we are today.
+For me, the reason that I love to read history books, especially Cambodian history books is to figure out what Khmer ancestors did in the past that made us become who we are today.
 I am curious about what happened in the world.
 How did this and that happen?
 More than that, I want to know what lesson can I learn from them as a young generation.
 So, I can prevent or be aware of it when it is about to happen.
 On a side note, I wanted to be an archaeologist but this idea was rejected by my family because it is an undesirable profession in Cambodia so I decided to read and research on my own when I am free.

 I can say that I have known quite enough of Cambodian history from the beginning up to now but I cannot say that what I have known is true.
-There are hundred of books that were written and published for the readers and researchers.
+There are hundreds of books that were written and published for the readers and researchers.
 As a reader, we cannot rely on one book to believe or make an assumption.
 We need to read several books on the same topic and analyze whether they all were written from the same perspective and the differences from one writer to another.
 If you love reading history, you would have experienced what I have experienced.
 Sometimes, you might get confused with what was written in the book.
 Do not trust what you read.
-You need to do more research or read more thoroughly through the references that was given in the book.
+You need to do more research or read more thoroughly through the references that were given in the book.

-What I am trying to say is that I have read quite lots of sources and books before I finally come to the conclusion that I am about to explain in this post.
-I remember my professor once told me that you will never be able to find accurate information on the history of the regime when you are currently living in or even 50 years later.
+What I am trying to say is that I have read quite a lot of sources and books before I finally come to the conclusion that I am about to explain in this post.
+I remember my professor once told me that you will never be able to find accurate information on the history of the regime when you are currently living or even 50 years later.
 Do you know why?
 Because the historical writer can be biased due to the political influence or the pressure from those in power.
 If you want to find out the truth, it does require a lot of effort.
-You need to do more research and use your critical/analytical skills to figure out; otherwise, you will never be able to understand what exactly happens.
+You need to do more research and use your critical/analytical skills to figure it out; otherwise, you will never be able to understand what exactly happens.

 Let’s jump to what I want to say.
 Whether believe me or not, it is your choice.
-I am just writing from my opinion base on what I have read and analyzed.
+I am just writing from my opinion based on what I have read and analyzed.
 Plus, there is no offense in this post since I am talking about Cambodian history in general.

 Source: Cambodia in between Thailand and Vietnam and the French Colony